 Ruth's own job at Dr. Carvell's was pleasant enough.
 The old doctor had been on the point of retirement when she and John came to Glen Falls; it had been understood that John, after a preliminary period of working with Carvell, would take over the practice entirely.
-But John's sudden departure for Europe had left Carvell alone again, and perhaps it was just as well; since his wife's death he seemed to have taken on a new, desperate energy-almost as if he were afraid to stop working.
-Ruth answered his telephone, kept his accounts, assisted him in the minor operations of removing splinters from small boys' knees and the like.
+But This would be their program-to John's sudden departure for Europe pretend that John had gone on a had left Carvell alone again, and perhaps it was just as well; since his wife's death he seemed to have taken on a new, desperate energy-almost Besides giving her some activity with which to beguile time into passing more quickly, more easily, They all lived together in the big, Ruth found a kind of inner comwillingly have slept very far from it.
+Ruth was so great it never needed Ruth was always up at six in the expression.
+A few casual words in people he had not realized his need for her until it was too late.